FNNDSC/ChRIS_API/README.md

 curl  -s  "http://192.168.1.3:5555/v1/logout?auth=user=chris,hash=ABCDEF1234"
 ```

 Note that this call sends a <tt>hash</tt> and not the user's password.
-For more information, see [here](../../wiki/2.-Login,-logout,-and-Session-Authentication).
+See [here](../../wiki/2.-Login,-logout,-and-Session-Authentication) for more information.

 ## Interacting with the API service